Are you curious about the frequency at which to change hydraulic fluid in a log splitter?

 - Extend the piston to its full length

 - Quickly remove the oil plug.
-This will remove any excess air from the system as the piston comes back into the cylinder.
+This will remove any excess air from the system as the piston returns to the cylinder.

 Checking for Hydraulic Fluid Leaks